raspberrypi/documentation/hardware/computemodule/cm-designguide.md

 The Compute Module has two MIPI serial camera interfaces (CSI); Interface 0 and Interface 1.

-Interface 0 is a 2-lane interface: one clock lane and two data lanes.
+Interface 0 is a two-lane interface: one clock lane and two data lanes.

-Interface 1 is a 4-lane interface: one clock lane and four data lanes.
+Interface 1 is a four-lane interface: one clock lane and four data lanes.

 Note that the Raspberry Pi Model A/B camera connector uses Interface 1, but only in a 2-lane configuration.